codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/non-git-checkout.md

 {% endraw %}
 {% endhighlight %}

 Notice the `rm` command before the clone step.
-This makes sure that everytime the pipeline will run the `svn checkout` step will happen in an empty directory.
+This makes sure that every time the pipeline will run the `svn checkout` step will happen in an empty directory.